JustinLaw64/craft_lookup/README.md

 Allows one to lookup crafting recipes through sfinv.

 This mod also contains a discovery system that filters out what the player has not yet discovered.
-It sometimes messes up though.

 ## License